aajfranklin/SOTU-Twitter-Analytics/README.md

 The study gathered roughly 275,000 unique, English-language tweets with the hashtag "#sotu" made during the State of the Union address.

 Natural Language Processing techniques were used to infer the gender and location of users.
 Sentiment analysis was conducted to apply each tweet with a polarity and subjectivity score.
-Machine learning (K-Means clustering) and data analysis methods were used to analyse how reception of the speech varied by gender and location.
+Machine learning (K-Means clustering) and data analysis methods were used to determine how reception of the speech varied by gender and location.

 **Conclusions**